prishi003/Portfolio/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## Code of Conduct

-This project adheres to a code of conduct.
-Please read [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for more details.

 ## Author

 **Priyanshi Mishra**